sara-john-65/medieval-british-leisure/pages/about.md

 # Edit the markdown on in this file to describe your collection
 # Look in _includes/feature for options to easily add features to the page
 ---
+## The Items in this Collection

+Each item in this collection represents different aspects of the culture of art and leisure during the Middle Ages in the British Isles, such as storytelling, games, and music.
+They are from various places dotted across the British Isles, and can be found today in the archives of a number of modern institutions.
+In showcasing these items, I hope to connect viewers with the humanity of the past and highlight the importance of historical preservation how we understand the daily lives of people who lived centuries ago.

 {% include feature/jumbotron.html objectid="https://cdil.lib.uidaho.edu/images/palouse_sm.jpg" %}